How to Send a File Bigger Than 5GB

 3. Cloud Storage Service

 It’s a fact: files are getting bigger.
-Sending a file that is bigger than 2GB is already a challenge, but when the file that you are trying to transfer is bigger than 5GB, you can run into some bigger hassles.
-Once you pass that 5GB point it’s impossible to just attach to an email, it’s impossible to ZIP or compress and attach to a message, and it’s usually not convenient to pop it on a USB stick or hard drive and share it with someone on the other side of the world.
-What’s more, if you try and use one of the file transfer services that exist out there, you’re probably going to have to get your credit card out because most of those services won’t allow you to send anything bigger then 2GB for free – looking at you, WeTransfer!
+Sharing online a file that is bigger than 2GB is already a challenge, but when the file you’re trying to transfer exceeds 5GB, the hassles multiply.
+Once you pass that 5GB mark (5,000 megabytes), attaching it to an email becomes impossible.
+You can't just ZIP or compress it and attach it to a message, and it’s usually not convenient to pop it on a USB stick or hard drive and share it with someone on the other side of the world.
+What’s more, if you try to use one of the online file transfer services available, you’ll likely need your credit card out because most of those services won’t allow you to send anything bigger then 5GB for free – looking at you, WeTransfer!

-So how do you get that 5GB file where it needs to go?
-Of course, you always have the option of copying the file to a hard drive or a USB key and then dropping it in an envelope to post it to your recipient.
-But for most people theese days, you want the file to be available as soon as possible, not as soon as post-able!
+So, how do you get that 5GB file where it needs to go?
+Of course, you always have the option of copying the file to a hard drive or a USB key and then dropping it in an envelope to mail it to your recipient.
+But for most people these days, you want the file to be available as soon as possible, not as soon as it can be mailed!

-With that in mind, here are three online options you should consider – skip to the end for our favorite!
+With that in mind, here are three online options to Share up to 5 gigabytes or more, you should consider – skip to the end for our favorite!

-Smash is a file transfer service.
+Smash is an online file transfer service.
 Its purpose built to move large files from one device to another quickly, reliably, and in total security.
 Its available via any browser, on dedicated iOS, Android, and Mac apps, and it has an API, too, for developers and enterprise users.

 • Go to the Smash website